lizadaly/windrift/README.md

 Windrift was made to leverage the React/Redux frameworks, which I think have interesting properties that can apply to narrative-driven games.

 Redux manages an application's state through a series of _actions_, or assertions about _events that occurred_.
-Instead of calling functions like, "Change the `counter` variable from _X_ to _X+1_," a Redux application instead creates a message: "The `counter` was incremented."
+Instead of calling functions like, "Change the `score` variable from _X_ to _X+1_," a Redux application instead creates a message: "The player's score has increased."

 These messages are funneled through functions called _reducers_, which take the message, any data that goes along with it, and the previous snapshot of the world, and return a new value in response to the message.
-In the counter example, a reducer would look at the previous version of the counter, add one to it, and return the new value.
+In the score example, a reducer would look at the previous version of the score, add one to it, and return the new value.

-Finally, event listeners are assigned to any UI components that might need to know about these changes—for example, in a application where a turn counter was visible in the status bar, a `Counter` component could be written that updates itself every time the counter value changes.
+Finally, event listeners are assigned to any UI components that might need to know about these changes—for example, in a application where a score was visible in the status bar, a `Score` component could be written that updates itself every time that value changes.

 The above is all vanilla React/Redux and is used to write thousands of web applications.
 I was interested in how this message/event model could apply to narrative games, by reducing them to a series of messages about things that happened, and components that return updated text in response to those changes.